quangld/json-persistent-object/README.md

 //add name if it doesn't exist if (!config.name) config.name = 'testing';

-//every times the app is restarted, this config.count will be increased by 1 config.count = config.count? config.count+1 : 0;
+//every time the app is restarted, this config.count will be increased by 1 config.count = config.count? config.count+1 : 0;

 if (!config.controller) {
   //initialize default configuration
   config.controller = { timeout: 1, pinMaps: [10, 13] };
 }
+//...
 //later in your code, these changes below will be immediately written back to config.json file config.controller.pinMaps[1]=12;
 config.controller.pinMaps.push(13);